myrestop/myflow-user-guide/README.md

 ## Other Tips

-- At action input field, you can input by dragging text or file (ensure the action window is pinned)
+- At action input field, you can input by dragging text or file (ensure the action window is pinned).

 ## Sync Data